Dr-Noob/peakperf/README.md

 ## 4.1 What is "peak performance" anyway?
 Peak performance refers to the maximum performance that a chip (a CPU) can achieve.
 The more powerful the CPU is, the greater the peak performance can achieve.
 This performance is a theoretical limit, computed using a formula (see next section), measured in floating point operation per seconds (FLOP/s or GFLOP/s, which stands for gigaflops).
 This value establishes a performance limit that the CPU is unable to overcome.
 However, achieving the peak performance (the maximum performance for a given CPU) is a very hard (but also interesting) task.
 To do so, the software must take advantage of the full power of the CPU. peakperf is a microbenchmark that achieves peak performance on many different x86_64 microarchitectures.

-## 4.2 The formula
+## 4.2 The formula (CPU)

 ```
 N_CORES * FREQUENCY * FMA * UNITS * (SIZE_OF_VECTOR/32)
 ```

 - N_CORES: The number of physical cores.
 In our example, it is **4**
 - FREQUENCY: The freqeuncy of the CPU measured in GHz.
 To measure this frequency is a bit tricky, see next section for more details.
-In our example, it is **3.997**.
+In our example, it is **3.997** (see where does this value come from in the next section).
 - FMA: If CPU supports FMA, the peak performance is multipled by 2.
 If not, it is multiplied by 1.
 In our example, it is **2**.
 - UNITS: CPUs can provide 1 or 2 functional units per core.
 Modern Intel CPUs usually provide 2, while AMD CPUs usually provide 1.
 In our example, it is **2**.
 - SIZE_OF_VECTOR: If CPU supports AVX, the size is 256 (because AVX is 256 bits long).
 If CPU supports AVX512, the size is 512.
 In our example, the size is **256**.